Sammers21/money-transer-api/README.md

 5. `POST /user/:user_id/account/:account_id/transfer-money?sum=<sum>&to_account=<accountId>&to_user=<userId>` - to transfer money between accounts

-It is also assumed that there is no currencies, exchange rates and transacction rollbacks, only abstact sums of money.
+It is also assumed that there is no currencies, exchange rates and transaction rollbacks, only abstact sums of money.

 ## Builing & Running